James Arness in ‘Gunsmoke’.

 - On air: 1957-1959

 The handsome patrician Don Diego de la Vega, from the Spanish California era, has a secret: it's his alter ego, the masked swordsman, Zorro.
-Teamed up with his butler, Bernardo, the two protected their countrymen from the Spanish in 19th-century Mexico.
+Teamed up with his butler, Bernardo, the two protected their fellow citizens from the Spanish in 19th-century Mexico.
 The show starred Guy Williams, who was born Armand Catalano.
 His father was an avid fencer who helped him prepare for the role, according to his obituary in The New York Times.

 #9.
 The Rifleman